Apich-Organization/bincode/README.md

-# Reasons for the forking (or I should say reseting)
+# Reasons for the forking (or we should say reseting)

 For the sad reasons that we all know about, bincode has leaved us because of those who has doxxing the original developers.